Christophe Aubanel

-Christophe Aubanel (born 3 November 1976 in Marseille) is a former French professional football player who last played for Gazélec Ajaccio.
+Christophe Aubanel (born 3 November 1976) is a former French professional football player who last played for Gazélec Ajaccio.

 He played on the professional level in Ligue 2 for FC Gueugnon, FC Lorient, US Créteil-Lusitanos and FC Istres.
 He signed for Lorient in 2004.

 He played one game in the 2000–01 UEFA Cup for FC Gueugnon.

 After retirement he was imprisoned for drug trafficking.